jasminepvo/100devs/journal.md

 #### Todays's Progress

 • Listened to motivational video: [I still have a soul](https://youtu.be/01CL029k7pU)<br>
-• Started and finished Class 12 lecture on Youtube<br>
+• Started and finished Class 12 lecture on Youtube JavaScript <br>
 • Read and completed the tasks [javascript.info - Variables](https://javascript.info/variables)✔️<br>
 • Read and completed the tasks [javascript.info - Function Basics](https://javascript.info/function-basics)✔️<br>
 • Listened to motivational video: [What will you do with it? - Eric Thomas](https://youtu.be/dV9worye5g0)<br>
-• Started and finished Class 13 lecture on Youtube<br>
+• Started and finished Class 13 lecture on Youtube - JavaScript <br>

 #### Thoughts